K7MDL2/KEITHSDR/SDR_RA8875/README.md

     8. Fixed issue with PAN scroll between -50 and 0.
     9. Default AFGain level to 10.
 Changed defaults to ENC 1, 2 and 3.
 As always, change to suit your perferences and hardware.
     10. Standardized the Status Icon colors in upper left corner.
 Going with colored backgrounds.
+    11. Dec 11:  Broke the Spectrum Update function into 4 parts to allow the main loop to service key events Touch and encoder.
+Thanks to Jan VA3EPP for sharing his similar work and timing improvements to insire me to make this change.
+Loop times are now down to the 50's even with 96K sample rate and no audio dropouts noted.
+40's at 48K sample rate.

 ## Nov 2022